Robin Koops: Automated insulin delivery system and artificial pancreas

 Automated insulin delivery systems that were available up to 2020, consist of three distinct components: a continuous glucose monitor to determine blood sugar levels, a pump to deliver insulin, and an algorithm that uses the data from the CGM to send commands to the pump.

 The Artificial Pancreas differs from Automated insulin delivery systems by also having a pump for glucagon.
 This makes that it far better resembles a pancreas than an automated insulin delivery system that only delivers insulin.

 Inreda Diabetic

 Koops started to develop his artificial pancreas (AP) in 2004.
-In 2007 the Dutch Diabetes Fonds (Diabetic foundation) started to support and finance his work.
-In 2010 the Academic Medical Center (Amsterdam) in Amsterdam received 10.5 million euro from the European Union for development of the AP.
+In 2007 the Dutch Diabetes Fonds (Diabetic Fund) started to support and finance his work.
+In 2010 the Academic Medical Center (Amsterdam) in Amsterdam received 10.5 million euros from the European Union for development of the AP.
 In 2011 clinical studies started.